28 cm K L/40 "Kurfürst": Combat History

 The six "Kurfürst" guns entered service in early 1918, participating in the German spring offensive and the subsequent defensive operations.
-They were organized into Batteries 393, 434, 722 and the First through Third Batteries of Bavarian Foot Artillery Battalion (1.-3./Bayerische Fußartillerie-Batallion) 29 with one gun each.
+They were organized into Batteries 393, 434, 722 and the First through Third Batteries of Bavarian Foot Artillery Battalion (1.-3./Bayerische Fußartillerie-Bataillon) 29 with one gun each.
 All six were destroyed in 1921–22 by the Military Inter-Allied Commission of Control.